2010 Australian federal election: House of Representatives

 Labor and the Coalition each won 72 seats in the 150-seat House of Representatives, a loss of eleven and a gain of seven respectively.
 Labor retained a majority of seats in a majority of states against the Coalition − New South Wales (26 to 20), Victoria (22 to 14), South Australia (6 to 5), and Tasmania (4 to 0), but fell sharply in Queensland (8 to 21) with a pre-existing minority in Western Australia (3 to 11).
-Labor won their largest two-party preferred vote in Victoria and Tasmania since official two-party records began in 1949, and in South Australia, their fourth-largest.
+Labor won its largest two-party preferred vote in Victoria and Tasmania since official two-party records began in 1949, and in South Australia, its fourth-largest.

 On the crossbench, one member of the Australian Greens, one member of the National Party of Western Australia and four independent members held the balance of power.
 After gaining the support of four crossbenchers Labor was able to form a minority government.